 You should bring a laptop to labs, but not to lectures.
 If you are unable to do this, let us know.
 You should not use a phone or any similar device during labs or lectures.
 If you take notes on a tablet, then you should not be typing on it during class, but only writing (e.g. with a stylus) unless you require accommodation for a disability.
+Tablets should be kept flat on the desk and should not be propped up unless you require accommodation for a disability.
 If you would like to discuss this restriction, you are always welcome to come talk to me about it.